 Thomas A. Wadden, PhD, Former Director

-Thomas A. Wadden, Ph.D. is the Albert J. Stunkard Professor of Psychology in Psychiatry at the Perelman School of Medicine at the University of Pennsylvania and Former Director of the Center for Weight and Eating Disorders.
+Thomas A. Wadden, Ph.D. is Professor of Psychology in Psychiatry at the Perelman School of Medicine at the University of Pennsylvania.
+He served as director of the Center for Weight and Eating Disorders from 1993 to 2017 and was appointed in 2011 (through 2021) as the inaugural Albert J. Stunkard Professor in Psychiatry.
 He received his A.B. in 1975 from Brown University and his doctorate in clinical psychology in 1981 from the University of North Carolina at Chapel Hill.

 Recent publications include:

 Heymsfield SB, Wadden TA.
 Mechanisms, pathophysiology, and management of obesity.
-N Engl J Med.
-2017;376:1492.
+N Engl J Med 2017;376:1492.

 Back to Top